entradas-analogicas-adc-micropython

 print(f"Analog value read: {value}")

 Analog signals often have noise.
-Use hardware filters (like capacitors) or software (averaging readings) to reduce noise.
+Use hardware filters (like capacitors) or software filters (averaging readings) to reduce noise.
 We will see this in the sensor reading tutorial.

-Conversion of Analog Values to Physical Magnitudes
+Converting Analog Values to Physical Magnitudes

 In a 12-bit ADC with a reference voltage of 3.3V, the formula would be:

-In code, this would look like this,
+In code, this would look like this:

 from machine import ADC, Pin